BryanHogan/gametolearnkorean/README.md

 ## Additional Notes

 Tauri has recently added the option to not only turn your website into a Windows and Mac app, but also Android and iOS.
-But that is still a bit experimental.
+But that it's still very new and has a much smaller plugin ecosystem.